open-education-hub/essentials-security/welcome-to-linux/index.md

 The flag you're given in `activities/jumbled/public/flag` does contain the actual flag, but not quite.
 Use your Python skills to reconstruct it.
+You'll also need some trial and error here.

 ## Further Reading